 Indeed, what surprises me most about the film, after several viewings over the years, is how straight it plays the romantic angle.
-In the midst of the parodies and visual fireworks, Winslow's love for Phoenix is poignant and effective, leading to a conclusion which is genuinely moving and featuring a particularly fine crane shot which is repeated several times in De Palma's later films.
+In the midst of the parodies and visual fireworks, Winslow's love for Phoenix is poignant and effective, leading to a conclusion which is startlingly moving and featuring a particularly fine crane shot which is repeated several times in De Palma's later films.
 Against this, it could be said that the love affair is too briefly sketched in to be convincing, but given that much of the desire is one-sided that is quite appropriate.
 Winslow's affection for Phoenix is based on what he thinks she is rather than the real woman and this is emphasised by the fact that they only meet twice in the film.
 Much like Deborah Shelton in Body Double, the love object is idealised through the obsession of the viewer.

 Working with DP Larry Pizer, for the only time apart from on the music video for Springsteen’s Dancing in the Dark, Palma's cinematic flair is fully in evidence here.
 Building on the visual dynamism of Sisters, he revels in the opportunity to work on a large canvas and play about with numerous directoral techniques.
 The use of split-screen is especially effective here, largely because it is limited to one sequence.
-The gaudy use of colour is exactly right for the subject matter - like the rest of the film, it isn't subtle nor is it intended to be.
+The gaudy and somewhat exteme use of colour is exactly right for the subject matter - like the rest of the film, it isn't subtle nor is it intended to be.
 It’s pure comic book.
 It’s probably not coincidental that Larry Pizer’s next project was Alice Cooper’s concert film Welcome to My Nightmare.
-There are lots of show-off trademark De Palma effects; crane shots, lengthy takes, screens within screens and some student film silliness that goes back to his early comedies with Robert De Niro.
+There are lots of show-off trademark De Palma effects; crane shots, lengthy takes, screens within screens and some student film slapstick silliness that goes back to his early comedies like Greetings.
 This tends to give the impression of a scatter-bomb approach to filmmaking - there isn't the elegant stylisation of Sisters - but that's not such a problem with this material.
 The script is generally funny and often cutting in its attitude towards the music business.
-Paul Williams's music score is exactly right for the film, which is not to say that it works all that well on its own.
-The songs tend to be parodies of various rock genres and some of them are better than others - the opener "Goodbye Eddie Goodbye" is a great bit of nostalgia rock in itself and there are terrific parodies of glam-rock and The Beach Boys.
+Paul Williams's music score is exactly right for the film.
+The songs are parodies of various rock genres and some of them are better than others - the opener "Goodbye Eddie Goodbye" is a great bit of nostalgia rock in itself and there are terrific parodies of glam-rock and The Beach Boys.
 But it also has to be said that Winslow's self-indulgent dirges a sharp dig at the excesses of the 1970s singer-songwriter fad.
 The technical credits are beyond criticism throughout and there are lots of familiar names in there – John Chambers, Jack Fisk, Paul Hirsch and a certain young set dresser called Sissy Spacek.